CodehubX/gapps-remover/Readme.md

 What will be deleted?
 =================

-* The Script will delete the default Google Launcher.
-* The Script also removes Google Dialer, Google Keyboard, Google Maps, Google Play Store & Google Play Store which means you need to install alternatives before you use this script - or simply install NanoMod.
+* The Script will delete the default Google Launcher, it also removes Google Dialer, Google Keyboard, Google Maps, Google Play Store & Google Play Store which means you need to install alternatives before you use this script - or simply install NanoMod.
-* It's highly recommended to wipe dalvik/ART-cache to rid out of unused cache files after flashing the package.
 * The full list is viewable/editable under 'delete.sh'.